operand/agency/README.md

 A central part of the design is that humans and other systems can easily integrate as well, using a simple common format for messages.
-You can even use `agency` to set up a basic chat room to use with friends or other systems and not use agents at all!
+You can even use `agency` to set up a basic chat room to use with friends or other systems and not use AI-driven agents at all!

 An additional benefit of its general design is that `agency` may also simplify some agent development workflows.
 See the hypothetical examples above.